 A referral to Pain Clinic may be useful if this procedure does not help.
-It is rare to have surgery for neck pain alone, as it's less likely to help neck symptoms and is mainly offered to help arm pain coming from a compressed nerve.
-You will be left on a Patient Initiated Follow Up (PIFU) appointment for 3 months after rhizolysis, which means you can contact your spinal specialist if required.
+It is rare to have surgery for neck pain alone, due to limited benefits.
+You will be left on a Patient Initiated Follow Up (PIFU) appointment for 3 months after rhizolysis, so can contact your spinal specialist if required.